-NORMS, TOOLS AND ROLES
+NORMS, TOOLS, AND ROLES

-In order to create equity, a commitment to participation, dialogue, and the pursuit of value in the form of useful output by all is necessary.
-It is acknowledged that there are power dynamics in a room.
+To create equitable communication and decision-making in the participatory governance process, all committee members must be committed to participation, dialogue, and the pursuit of useful output.
+It is acknowledged that, in every meeting, there are power dynamics in the room.
 Work must be done to create the equitable and inclusive environment sought for effective and active participation.
-To do so, committee members will establish behavioral norms, use of meeting tools, and respect the roles of each member.
+To do so, committee members will establish behavioral norms, use of meeting tools, and the roles of each member.